bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-1/specs/console_io.md

 This mode behaves exactly as `RC_MODE_SET_TIME`, except the console should be updating the alarm time instead of the console time.
-Additionally, before switching into `RC_MODE_CLOCK`, the console should notifiy the system that the alarm time has changes so it can appropriately setup the new alarm if it is enabled.
+Additionally, before switching into `RC_MODE_CLOCK`, the console should notify the system that the alarm time has changes so it can appropriately setup the new alarm if it is enabled.